oracle-livelabs/analytics-ai/modern-data-warehouse/create-odi-repo/create-odi-repo.md

 ## Task 1: Create Empty Target Tables and ODI Schema in Autonomous Data Warehouse

 1. Connect to the Autonomous Data Warehouse that you had created as part of the ODI-ADW-OAC stack as the ADMIN user via SQL Developer.
-You downloaded the wallet to the local machine in an earlier lab.
+You downloaded the wallet to the local machine in Lab 1.

 2. Run the commands below to create a schema for the metadata repository.
 You will call this schema **ODI**.
 Replace **MyPassword** in the first command with a password of your choosing.